 Summary of events

 Following news in early 2016 of PFOA-contaminated municipal water wells in Hoosick Falls, New York, and concerns about the former Chemfab property in North Bennington, the Vermont Agency of Natural Resources/Department of Environmental Conservation sampled five private drinking water wells and the No. Bennington municipal water supply for perfluorinated compounds and volatile organic compounds.
-The five private wells tested showed the presence of perfluorooctanic acid (PFOA) at concentrations ranging from 40 to 2,880 parts per trillion, above the Vermont Department of Health’s drinking water health advisory level of 20 parts per trillion.
-The Department of Environmental Conservation continued to test residential drinking water wells in North Bennington and Bennington were tested.
+The five private wells tested showed the presence of perfluorooctanic acid (PFOA) at concentrations ranging from 40 to 2,880 parts per trillion.
+These levels were above the Vermont Department of Health’s drinking water health advisory level of 20 parts per trillion.
+The Department of Environmental Conservation continued to test residential drinking water wells in North Bennington and Bennington.

 In February 2016, the Health Department alerted area health care providers, and in April began offering PFOA blood testing for affected residents.
 Results of those tests were announced in July.
 7/26/2016 NEWS: Health Department announces PFOA blood test results